GSA/fpkilint/docs/cpct_privacy_policy.md

 ## IDManagement.gov Privacy Policy

-The General Services Administration's (GSA) IDManagement.gov website automatically collects some basic system information to help us measure site performance and visitor volume.
+The GSA IDManagement.gov website automatically collects some basic system information to help us measure site performance and visitor volume.
 We also use this information to help us develop the site, analyze patterns of usage, address problem areas, and make the site more useful for you.
-For additional privacy details, please go to:  [IDManagement.gov’s Privacy Policy](https://www.idmanagement.gov/privacy-policy/){:target="_blank"}.
+For detailed privacy information, please see:  [IDManagement.gov’s Privacy Policy](https://www.idmanagement.gov/privacy-policy/){:target="_blank"}.

 ## Certificate Profile Conformance Tool (CPCT) - Additional Privacy Policy